zhsj/zhsj.github.io/post/strongswan-as-vpn.md

 # Using StrongSwan to build a VPN

-FYI, ipv6 currently is not working.
+Ipv6 currently is not working.

 It's a note to build a VPN on Digitalocean's VPS which works on Android, iOS, Linux, Windows clients.

+*Just for memorandum.*

 ## Overview